 If you’re looking for a sleeker, sober look, Flexpipe’s stainless tubes matched with chrome-plated joints could very well match your taste.

 Each of them is more appropriate in different contexts of the production system.
-On your typical assembly line, any robotics or automation related construction system will likely be more effective and precise if it’s built with t-slotted aluminum profiles.
-On the other hand, pipes and fittings systems will be the obvious choice when building flow racks, workstations, modular boards or carts!
+On your typical assembly line, any robotics or automation-related construction system will likely be more productive and precise if built with t-slotted aluminum profiles.
+On the other hand, pipes and fittings systems will be the obvious choice when building flow racks, workstations, modular boards, or carts!

 Temie Fessa, a project manager for Flexpipe who has been working in the field for over ten years, says many of his clients will use both systems in different contexts.
-He points out that when engineers or consultants have been using aluminum extrusions on their production line for a long time, they’ll tend to keep the same habits when it comes to designing new structures, as a professional legacy.
+He points out that when engineers or consultants have been using aluminum extrusions on their production line for a long time, they’ll tend to keep the same habits when designing new structures, as a professional legacy.
 Because they are so used to the t-slot aluminum framings, they won’t question their choices or look for other options unless they are given a specific assignment related to budget cuts, for example.